drejcreative/Gulp-Workflow/readme.md

 CD to the folder with workflows
-Run > `npm install` in CMD while in root of the workflow directory to install the project dependencies Run > `bower install` to install the project dependencies Run > `json-server --watch db.json` via CMD in `app\js` folder to start mocked server
+Run > `npm install` in CMD while in root of the workflow directory to install the project dependencies Run > `bower install` to install the project dependencies

 Run the Gulp command > `gulp` in root directory of Project.
-Because I used AngularJS browsersync will open Project on this address `http://localhost:8080/` so we need to manually add hashtag to the end like this `http://localhost:8080/#/` to see our Project
+Browser will open `http://localhost:8080` automatically.

-`http://localhost:8080/#/` to you browser to live preview your work
+If not, add `http://localhost:8080` to you browser to live preview your work